 Vaccines, known as “acquired” immunity, are a safer way to build immunity than natural immunity.
 The approved vaccines are not a live virus therefore a person cannot contract the disease from the vaccine.
 The vaccines facilitate the process in which the immune system builds the antibodies needed to fight future exposure.

 Vaccines are the best way to stop the spread of variants and prevent new ones from emerging.
 If the virus can’t replicate, it can’t mutate.

 Questions & Answers

-Where can I find a vaccine if I’m currently eligible for one?
+Where can I find a booster if I’m currently eligible for one?

 - CVS Pharmacy